 Introduction

-This document analyses how YANG models being developed by IETF (TEAS and CCAMP WG) can be used to support Use Case 1 (single-domain with single-layer) scenarios as described in [TNBI-UseCases].
+This document analyses how YANG models being developed by IETF (TEAS and CCAMP WGs) can be used to support Use Case 1 (single-domain with single-layer) scenarios, as described in [TNBI-UseCases].

 Assumptions

-This document is analyzing how existing models developed by the IETF can be used at the MPI between the Transport PNC and the MDSC to support the use case 1 scenarios as defined in section 3 of [TNBI-UseCases].
+This document analyses how existing models developed by the IETF can be used at the MPI between the Transport PNC and the MDSC to support the use case 1 scenarios, as defined in section 3 of [TNBI-UseCases].

 This document assumes the applicability of the YANG models to the ACTN interfaces as defined in [ACTN-YANG] and therefore considers the TE Topology YANG model defined in [TE-TOPO], with the OTN Topology augmentation defined in [OTN-TOPO] and the TE Tunnel YANG model defined in [TE-TUNNEL], with the OTN Tunnel augmentation defined in [OTN-TUNNEL].